 Materials & Supplies

-Banking giants line up Sh140bn for BASF CC unit sale
+Banking Giants Line Up Sh140bn for BASF CC Unit Sale

 The firm has hired Goldman Sachs to conduct the sale that could fetch Sh345 billion.

-Banks have lined up Sh140 billion of debt financing to fund a looming sale of BASF construction chemicals unit as potential buyers prepare to submit first round of bids in an auction process.
+Banks have lined up Sh140 billion of debt financing to fund a looming sale of BASF construction chemicals unit as potential buyers prepare to submit the first round of bids in an auction process.

-Considering that BASF is one of the world’s largest makers of chemical additives for concrete, the planned sale of its unit is naturally expected to attract a lot of interest from commercial buyers and private equity firm.
+Considering that BASF is one of the world’s largest makers of chemical additives for concrete, the planned sale of its unit is naturally expected to attract a lot of interest from commercial buyers and private equity firms.

 Some of the potential suitors for the business include Saint Gobain, Switzerland’s Sika, LafargeHolcim, and Mapei.
 Buyout groups such as Carlyle and Advent have previously been mentioned among potential buyers.